Phileosopher/toolbox/README.md

 # toolbox

-NOTE: THIS IS BEING UPDATED [ACCORDING TO MY ESSAY CONVENTION](https://stucky.tech/2024-08-02/).
-THE FOLLOWING INFORMATION ISN'T UP TO DATE.

 I have a [commonplace book](https://en.wikipedia.org/wiki/Commonplace_book) hobby of [writing essays](https://stucky.tech/creations/).
 I often find neat things in the process, but they can't fit on that essay for several reasons:
 1. My essays are designed to be as "evergreen" as possible, meaning that neat software tool will effectively date it, so I don't want to put it on there.
 2. The tool will often permute or devolve into something else.
 I don't want to be associated with a high-ranking [technical idiot](https://notageni.us/idiot/) who made a few terrible decisions.